aced-differentiate/auto_cat/docs/Tutorials/pred_h.md

 >>> labels = np.random.uniform(-1.5,1.5,size=len(ads_structs))
 ```

-Finally, using both our structures and labels we can define a DesignSpace.
+Finally, using both our structures and labels we can define a `DesignSpace`.
 In practice,
 if any of the labels for a structure are unknown, it can be included as a `numpy.nan`

 ```py